Sheets

 cost(query)

-Returns the total amount across all postings that match the query.
+Returns the total amount across all postings that match the

 balance(query, asOn?)

 Computes the current balance for the given query.
 By default, it uses the latest market prices.
 You can pass a date to pin the price lookup to a specific day.
-Only the price data is affected, not the set of postings used in the calculation.
+Only the price data is affected, not the set of postings or lots used in the calculation.

 fifo(query)